rajatpoddar/Nrega_Automation/README.md

 An intuitive, tab-based interface for every automation task:

 - ✨ **MR Fill (New!)** - A new automation to automatically fill Muster Rolls.
 It intelligently marks holidays as absent and includes a manual mode for custom attendance.
 - ✨ **Demand Automation (Enhanced!)** - Demand laborers from a CSV.
-Now smarter, it auto-adjusts for 100-manday laborers and fully supports **GP logins**.
+Now smarter, it intelligently auto-adjusts for laborers approaching 100 mandays (dividing remaining days) and fully supports **GP logins**.
 - ✨ **Resend Rejected Wagelist** - A brand new automation to reprocess wagelist payments that have been rejected by the bank.
-- ✨ **Duplicate MR Print** – Find, save as PDF, and print all Muster Rolls for one or more work codes in a single batch operation.
+- ✨ **Duplicate MR Print (Enhanced!)** – Find, save as PDF, and print all Muster Rolls for one or more work codes.
+Now includes a **Merge PDFs** button in the results tab to combine all saved files.
 - ✨ **Update Estimated Outcome** – Quickly update the 'Estimated Outcome' for a list of work codes without manual entry.
-- 🗂️ **Muster Roll (MR) Generator** – Automatically generate and download Muster Roll PDFs for specified work codes.
+- 🗂️ **Muster Roll (MR) Generator (Enhanced!)** – Automatically generate and download Muster Roll PDFs.
+Now includes a **Merge PDFs** button to combine all generated files from a single run.
 - ⚙️ **MSR Processor** – Process and save Muster Rolls from the MSR Payment page for a list of work codes.
-- 📤 **FTO Generation** – Automates the login and two-step verification process to generate and capture FTO numbers.
+- 📤 **FTO Generation (Enhanced!)** – Automates the login and two-step verification to generate FTO numbers.
+Now includes a workflow to **Check Pending ABPS Labour** via the MR Tracking tab after completion.
 - 📋 **Wagelist Automation (Enhanced!)** – Generate new wagelists and send them for e-FMS payment.
-Now includes an option to **save the wagelist as a PDF**.
+Includes an option to **save as PDF** and is now more stable (fixed crashes and status reporting).
 - ✅ **Jobcard Verification & Photo Upload** – Verify job cards for an entire village (or all villages in a panchayat) and automatically upload the correct family photo for each card.
 - ✏️ **eMB Entry** – Automate filling the Measurement Book (MB) entry page for multiple work codes.
 - 🔍 **eMB Verify** – Quickly verify Measurement Book (MB) entries in bulk.